mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

      To grant access via SSH public key,

      #.
-Go to the MMS "Settings" page, and select :guilabel:`Public Key
+Go to the MMS "Settings" page, and select :guilabel:`Restore Settings`.
-        for SCP Restores`.

      #.
 Input a passphrase, and click on :guilabel:`Generate a New
         Public Key`. |backup| will generate and display a